 Why this programme

-- The programme will cover the principles which underpin the emerging science at the interface between genetics and pharmacology and the clinical evaluation of the resultant new medicines, taught by internationally recognised experts.
+- The programme covers the principles underpinning the emerging science at the interface between genetics and pharmacology and the clinical evaluation of the resultant new medicines, taught by internationally recognised experts.

 - The aim of this programme is to train researchers who can break down the barriers that currently prevent discoveries at the bench from being translated into treatments at the bedside

-- Students will gain an understanding of statistical methods used to evaluate the efficacy and cost-effectiveness of new treatments.
+- Gain an understanding of statistical methods used to evaluate the efficacy and cost-effectiveness of new treatments.

-- Students on the programme will undergo theoretical and practical training in state-of-the-art research processes available to researchers in Glasgow, enabling an appreciation of how to apply novel stratified approaches, together with clinical pharmacological, regulatory and ethical principles to the optimisation of future clinical research and therapeutic practice.
+- Undergo theoretical and practical training in state-of-the-art research processes available to researchers in Glasgow, enabling an appreciation of how to apply novel stratified approaches, together with clinical pharmacological, regulatory and ethical principles to the optimisation of future clinical research and therapeutic practice.

-- Students will learn how all of the above techniques are applied by academic and industrial researchers in the development of new medicines.
+- You will learn how all of the above techniques are applied by academic and industrial researchers in the development of new medicines.

 - Scholarships available